Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/visualization.rst

    Object that defines the custom shape of the selected bone.

 Custom At
-   Bone that defines the display transform of this shape bone
+   Bone that defines the display transform of this shape bone.

 To assign a custom shape to a bone, you have to: